Contrevien/fatball/README.md

 - The ball always start in the center at the beginning of each turn.
 - 5 Foods (green dots) will be scattered randomly across the screen.
-- The ball can do two operations - wait or go to the closest food.
+- The ball can do two operations - wait or go to the nearest food.
-- There are two gauges on top of the screen to denote - temperature and food, respectively.
+- There are two gauges at the top of the screen which shows - temperature and hunger, respectively
 - If the ball stays still, the temperature and food will go down.
 - If the ball moves, the temperature will rise and the food will go down at a higher rate than when stationary.
-- If the temperature drops below 0, or goes over the limit, the game get's over.
+- If the temperature drops below 0, or goes over the limit, its game over.
-- If the food drops below 0, the game get's over.
+- If the food drops below 0, the its game over.
-- Gathering tons of food is possible.
+- There is no limit to food gathering.

 ## Modes